ThunderNet: Towards Real-time Generic Object Detection: Experiments

 We then extend Conv5 to 1024 channels as in the original ShuffleNetV2.
 The early-stage channels are compressed to maintain the same overall computational cost.
 This model surpasses SNet49 on image classification by 0.8\%, but performs worse on object detection (Table~\ref{table:ablation-study-backbone-networks}(g)).
 By leveraging a wide Conv5, this model benefits from more high-level features in image classification.
 However, it suffers from the lack of low-level features in object detection.
 It further demonstrates the differences between image classification and object detection.

 \paragraph{Comparison with Lightweight Backbones.}

-At last, we further compare SNet with other lightweight backbones.
-Table~\ref{table:backbones} shows that SNet146 outperforms Xception \cite{chollet2017xception}, MobileNetV2 \cite{sandler2018mobilenetv2}, and ShuffleNetV1/V2/V2* \cite{zhang2018shufflenet,ma2018shufflenet} on object detection under similar computational cost.
+We further compare SNet with other lightweight backbones in ThunderNet framework (Table~\ref{table:backbones}).
+SNet146 surpasses Xception \cite{chollet2017xception}, MobileNetV2 \cite{sandler2018mobilenetv2}, and ShuffleNetV1/V2/V2* \cite{zhang2018shufflenet,ma2018shufflenet} on object detection under similar FLOPs.
 These results further demonstrate the effectiveness of our design.